Science & Psychology

 Carla Valentine works with the dead: she’s your average woman who just happens to know as much about corpses as she does cocktails.
 After studying forensics, she assisted pathologists with post-mortems for years, before eventually becoming the curator of the world’s most famous pathology museum.
 When it comes to death, she truly is a world-class expert, and in this book she shares that expertise.

-Using the most common post-mortem process as the backbone of the narrative, Post Mortems maps out one girl’s life in death.
+Using the most common post-mortem process as the backbone of the narrative, Past Mortems maps out one girl’s life in death.
 Taking the reader through the process of an autopsy whilst also describing the history and changing cultures of our relationship with the dead, the book is full of vivid insight into what happens to our bodies in the end.
 Each chapter considers an aspect of an autopsy alongside an aspect of Carla’s own life and work, and touches on some of the more controversial aspects of our feelings towards death, including the relationship between sex and death and our attitudes to human tissue collection.

 Starting with the first cut, we move from external examination into the body itself, discovering more about the heart, the stomach and the brain, and into dismembered and reconstructed bodies, at each stage taking a colourful detour into the question of what these things can teach us about the living.
 Join Carla on the journey from microscope-requesting nine-year-old to pathology educator and death engager at a Victorian museum (a journey made via around 5000 autopsies) as she tells the story of exactly what it’s like to live a life immersed in death.